HuimengLu/sp24-cse110-lab4/expose/javascript/part1.md

-1. It will return "values add: " + the sum of num1 and num2.
+1. It will return values add: 20.
+2. It will return final result: 20.
+3. It will return values add: 20.
+4. It will return an error because the variable result is not reachable for line 11.
-2. It will return nothing because it will never get reached.
+5. It will return an error because the variable result cannot be reassigned after it is assigned for the first time
+6. It will return an error because the variable result is not reachable for line 11.